Omicron is spreading faster than any other coronavirus variant – KION546

 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN on Tuesday that Omicron will become the dominant coronavirus variant in the US , but it’s unclear what that will mean for levels of severe disease.

-While data suggests Omicron might be causing milder symptoms than previous variants, public health experts stress it’s too early to make firm conclusions.
+While data, especially from from South Africa, suggests Omicron might be causing milder symptoms than previous variants, public health experts stress it’s too early to make firm conclusions.

 “We’re concerned that people are dismissing Omicron as mild.
 Surely, we have learned by now that we underestimate this virus at our peril,” Tedros said on Tuesday.